dystudio/cf-keycloak-buildpack/Readme.md

         KEYCLOAK_USER: admin
         KEYCLOAK_PASSWORD: admin
     ```
-3. Run `cf push`
+3. Run `cf push` to get the app running in a random route.

-The buildpack has support to automatically deploy Service Provider Interfaces (SPI's)
+The buildpack has support to automatically deploy Service Provider Interfaces (SPI's,
-just by creating a `spi` folder in the application root and move the jars into it.
+*Keycloak extensions*) just by creating a `spi` folder in the application root and
-When the application starts, WildFly will load the Keycloak extensions.
+moving jars into it.
+When the application starts, WildFly will load these
+Keycloak extensions and they will be available in the application.

 ## Considerations